jsmeets2k/qedtool/README.md

 `qedtool` is a Python-based object-oriented tool that allows users to calculate quantum optics quantities from relativistic perturbative quantum electrodynamics (QED) at tree-level.
 With `qedtool`, users can:

-* Calculate polarized Feynman amplitudes
+* Calculate tree-level QED Feynman amplitudes,
-* Compute scattering probabilities for pure and mixed quantum states
+* Compute scattering probabilities for pure and mixed polarization states,
-* Calculate two-particle entanglement for pure and mixed states
+* Calculate two-particle entanglement for pure and mixed states,
-* Determine spin and polarization correlations for n-particle states (n-particle Stokes parameters)
+* Compute polarization correlations for n-particle states (n-particle Stokes parameters),
-* Find the degree of single- and two-particle polarization
+* Calculate the single- and two-particle degree of polarization.

 If you find package useful in your research, please cite our manual from the link below:
 <link>